 Along the way, I developed an interest in art, and ended up majoring in art history.
 How does one start out in chemical engineering and end up studying art history?
 Two years in chemical engineering means a lot of chemistry and math, both of which I loved and at which I excelled.
 What I wasn’t really crazy about was engineering, although my grades were fine.
 By the end of two years, my resolve to go to medical school had strengthened and I was certain that if I didn’t get into medical school, I didn’t want to be a chemical engineer.
-In addition, in order to graduate in 4 years as a chemical engineer, there were essentially no elective options beyond Freshman English.
+In addition, in order to graduate in 4 years as a chemical engineer, there were basically no elective options beyond Freshman English.
 Each semester, when the course catalog arrived, I found myself sadly thumbing through it, wishing I could take humanities, art history, any number of interesting sounding courses I thought I’d never be able to sample.
 At the end of my second year, I finally woke up, realizing that you only go to college once and that it was a shame not to be able to try on other disciplines.
-In addition, by that time, I had sized up my fellow pre-meds and felt sure I could compete.
+In addition, by that time, I had sized up my fellow pre-meds and felt reasonably sure I could compete.
 What then?
 All those chemistry and math credits were applicable to a chemistry major, so I switched to chemistry as a major for my junior year.
 In addition to physical chemistry, which I loved, I now could take some electives!
 Once I tasted humanities and art history, I wanted more.
 In the end, I ended up with a “design your own major,” what the U of Az called a General Liberal Arts degree, majoring in chemistry, art history and humanities, minoring in physics and math.

 As for travel, it seems to be a thirst I can’t slake.
 The only thing I enjoy more than being on a trip is planning the next one.
 Travel informs my reading and thinking.
 This extends to the underwater world, another frontier, so little known, so much to see.
 In recent years, I’ve really gotten into languages-starting with French in 2009, Spanish more recently, and in 2012, Japanese.
 This probably is another case of deferred ambitions.
 As a girl, I studied Spanish for 4 years, 2 years in junior high and 2 years in high school, which was all that was available at the time.
 At one point, I was supposed to go to Saltillo, Mexico for a summer study program.
 An untimely falling out with my father put the kibosh on that plan.
 In college, I became interested in learning Japanese.
 Although I never took a formal course, somehow I was accepted into a study abroad program, an idea which initially my father supported, but he later pulled the financial plug.
 So that never came to fruition either.